technology-toolbox/website/content/blog/jjameson/2009/10/02/active-directory-domain-structure-in-the-jameson-datacenter.md

 ---
-title: "Active Directory Domain Structure in the \"Jameson Datacenter\""
+title: 'Active Directory Domain Structure in the "Jameson Datacenter"'
 date: 2009-10-02T07:50:00-06:00
 excerpt:
-  "In a previous post, I provided some details on the \"Jameson Datacenter\" , which is really just my home lab that I use for learning new technologies and improving my skills, as well as actually completing my day-to-day tasks on various customer projects..."
+  'In a previous post, I provided some details on the "Jameson Datacenter" , which is really just my home lab that I use for learning new technologies and improving my skills, as well as actually completing my day-to-day tasks on various customer projects...'
 aliases:
   [
     "/blog/jjameson/archive/2009/10/01/active-directory-domain-structure-in-the-jameson-datacenter.aspx",